Appeal a school decision

 Your appeal will be considered by an independent panel, who must consider whether:

-- the admission arrangements for the school comply with the legal requirements of the School Admissions Code and Part 3 of the School Standards and Framework Act 1998 and
+• the admission arrangements for the school comply with the legal requirements of the School Admissions Code and part 3 of the School Standards and Framework Act 1998

 The panel must then decide whether the admission of additional children would prejudice the provision of efficient education or the efficient use of resources.

-The decision made by the appeals panel will not be influenced by the acceptance of a place at an alternative school.
+The appeal panel's decision will not be influenced by you accepting a place at another school.

 Class size